PayTo FAQs

 Will the amount collected be instantly moved from the customer bank account to Ezypay’s wallet, once a collection was success?Yes and payments will be settled into merchant's account based on their settlement settings.

-Can merchants use PayTo for ecommerce transactions?If the PayTo agreement has been approved by the customer and therefore marked as a valid payment method, then it can be used for any one-off payment.
+Can merchants use PayTo for ecommerce transactions?If the PayTo agreement has been approved by the customer and therefore marked as a valid payment method, it can be used for any one-off payment.

 How will joint signatory bank accounts work?Banks will implement joint approvals via the online banking app.
-This won't be available on first launch.
+This feature won't be available on first launch.